 - Belief in natural social hierarchy: present in elites and growing in the population (evident in the rising inequality of wealth & income plus low social mobility, and growing acceptance of this).

-- the desire to create a “people’s community”), in which individual interests are subordinated to the good of the nation: not yet (a few more years?).
+- The desire to create a “people’s community”): individual interests are subordinated to the good of the nation: not yet (a few more years?).

 Score this as you will.
 The trend is obvious.
 Only the future remains uncertain.